brct-james/apricate/README.md

 ## Build & Run

-Ensure resjon container is running on the correct port: `docker run -di -p 6382:6379 --name rejson_apricate redislabs/rejson:latest`
+Modify the volumes to your local environment in the docker-compose file you want to use, then run the appropriate `run_dev.sh` / `start_live.sh` script.

 For the first run, ensure `refreshAuthSecret` in `main.go` is true.
-Make sure to set this to false for second run.
+Make sure to set this to false for second run

-Either run once to generate, or manually create `slur_filter.txt` in root directory.
-Add words to filter, one per line, case-insensitive.

-Build and start with `go build; ./apricate`.
-Alternatively, `go run main.go`
+DEV Listens on port `50520`

-Listens on port `50250`
+LIVE Listens on port `50250`

-redis-cli via `redis-cli -p 6382`
+redis-cli via `redis-cli -p 6382` for DEV redis-cli via `redis-cli -p 6383` for LIVE

 `FLUSHDB` for each database (`select #`)

 `KEYS *` to get all keys

 `JSON.GET <token>` to get particular entry

-Recommend running with screen `screen -S apricate`.
-If get detached, can forcibly detach the old ssh session and reattach with `screen -Dr apricate`

 ---